 We also include a changing array of bits and pieces that we love for their simple good design: glass mala beads and machine made utility towels, kantha quilts and cushion covers made from discarded fabrics and saris, vintage metal objects that can be enjoyed despite having outlived their original purpose, and the occasional devotional object.

 Explore a tiny slice of India's beauty and love of craftsmanship that has dazzled the world for centuries in our small collection of humble, handmade pieces.

-SIZING : size 1 = small/medium; size 2 = medium/large or one size
+SIZING : garments are either sized : size 1 = small/medium; size 2 = medium/large, or are one size

 FABRIC CARE : For cotton we suggest a gentle soap and hanging to dry in the shade for best results.
 For woolens, hand wash and dry flat, or dry clean.
 All colors should be washed separately.
 Store items out of direct sunlight.